mattisirokov/fullstack-project/README.md

-# Fullstack project - read carefully.
+# Integrify fullstack project

-Choose between 2 topics provided in the REST API Slides
+This is still a work in progress, I will be back with updates to the frontend, but the backend is somewhat nearing completion!

 ## Installation

 You should use either `npm` or `yarn` but not both. **It's recommended** to use `yarn`

 This template already comes with all the needed packages.
 In case you want to install extra ones ie MUI feel free.

 you have two different folders: